 Add it all up and we've moved from a specialist technology that filled a niche for a few big data hog servers to … well, to the building blocks for a storage network that could conceivably span the enterprise.

 See how that snuck up on us?
-We were once talking about how awful HBA firmware upgrades are, and now we're looking at the possibility that storage networks will be the primary medium to carry data between servers
+We were once talking about how awful HBA firmware upgrades are, and now we're looking at the possibility that storage networks will be the primary medium to carry data between servers and storage.

 When will we really have enterprise storage networks?
 Who knows?
 I don't think it's a slam dunk.
 Data networking was at this point maybe 15 years ago, when there were islands of LANs that IT managers began to stitch together and then extend beyond the building.
 What were the magic ingredients then?
 A very active commitment to standards from vendors both major and minor, falling bandwidth prices and, oh yes, the Internet.